jzmudzinski/GCD-Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+`ActivityDescription`

+    Description of observed activity.

+`Subject`

+    ID of subject of observed activity.

 `tBodyAcc-mean-X`

     Mean of mean of time domain of raw accelerometer signals of the body in X direction.